SciML/sciml.ai/_posts/2018-3-31-AdaptiveLowSDE.md

 This release is packaged with a bunch of goodies, but stay tuned for the next release.
-Soon we will be releasing the first multi-paradigm automatic stiffness detection and switching algorithms since LSODA (1983), picking right up where the masters left it by incorporating more efficient higher order methods.
+Soon we will be releasing the first multi-paradigm automatic stiffness detection and switching algorithms since LSODA (1983) (that we know of), picking right up where the masters left it by incorporating more efficient higher order methods.
 In addition there will be a large set of new SDE solvers dropping within the next month.

 Additionally, this is the main current "in development" list: